 Kwa Maritane in the Pilanesburg Game Reserve

 With all 5 of the big five in residence taking a game drive from Kwa Maritane is always a thrilling experience.
-I have seen leopard, cheetah, buffalo, lion, elephant and rhino in the park as well as the numerous zebra, giraffe, wilderbeest, hippo and buck.
+I have seen leopards, cheetahs, buffalo, lions, elephants and rhinos in the park as well as the numerous zebra, giraffe, wildebeest, hippo and buck.

 If you fancy a break from the animals why not pop next door to Sun City on the free shuttle?
-I highly recommend afternoon tea in the Lost Palace Hotel.
+I highly recommend afternoon tea at the Lost Palace Hotel.